harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 The Last Mile group is an incredible group that we built on top of our PPE WhatsApp group.
 It ballooned into a fantastic org right at the apex of COVID-19 in NYC.

-Tricia and the team did an amazing job of building a grassroots org that still exists today.
+Tricia and the team did a fantastic job of building a grassroots org that still exists today.
 As documented in the New Yorker article, it was instrumental in helping New Yorkers working on the front lines get the PPE they need.

 ### Zooooom.us (silly)
 - **link**: [website](http://zooooom.us/)